 Some NSFW content up ahead.

 Another good song was “Call Me,” by Blondie.
-In case you don’t remember, it was the theme from the movie “American Gigolo” which was Richard Gere’s breakthrough role as a world-class male prostitute specializing in older women.
+In case you don’t remember, it was the theme from the movie “American Gigolo.”
+This was Richard Gere’s breakthrough role as a world-class male prostitute specializing in older women.
 He played the heartless heartthrob who finally learns to care about other people in the end.

 This was my favorite.
 Heart was my absolute favorite group of the time.
 “Magic Man,” with its suggestion of sexual seduction and obsession was a big turn-on for me as well as the audience.

 To reach my audience I had to advertise.
-Back then we had several advertising papers.
+Back then we had several advertising papers, such as the Pennysaver or the Greensheet Shopper.
 They’d print a small article about nothing much just to qualify as a newspaper but the entire body of it was nothing but advertising.
 If you were a business or if you wanted a display ad, you’d have to pay but a private individual could run a free classified ad.
 I also put up flyers on bulletin boards and left cards at party shops.
 Rented an answering service with a physical mailbox.
 That got me all the results I could handle.

 Bachelorette parties were big, as were divorce parties, (something I’d never heard of) and surprise birthday parties.
 A couple of times did it for a large audience on stage.

 Being essentially homeless and alone, I had low overhead and worked for far less than the various agencies that had sprung up.
-There was a big market of middle and working-class women that were under served and couldn’t cough up the $200+ fees of professionals for just a 15 minute show.
+There was a big market of middle and working-class women that were under-served and couldn’t cough up the $500+ fees of professionals for just a 15 minute show.
 I was also happy to do stuff the other businesses wouldn’t.
-Full-monty stuff.
+Full monty stuff.

 I believe the science fiction author Isaac Asimov invented the term ecdysiast for a stripper.
 Women have been removing their clothing in dance form as entertainment for men for as long as there has been dance and clothing.
 Men returning the favor is a fairly recent development.